 - Check heating and hot water systems

-• Are your water tanks and pipes properly lagged?
+- Make sure water tanks and pipes are properly lagged

-• Can the stop tap be easily turned off?
+- Can the stop tap be turned off easily?

-• If your property is empty, have you asked your agent to put the heating on low or arrange for the system to be drained?
+- If your property is empty, have you asked your agent to put the heating on low or arranged for the system to be drained?

 Similarly, don’t forget to…

-Area Lettings Manager at The Property Centre, Gillian Critchson, advocates a proactive approach and the avoidance of many problems by simply planning ahead.
+Head of Property Management in Worcester, Gillian Critchson, advocates a proactive approach and the avoidance of many problems by simply planning ahead.
 It’s devastating when a property is flooded or water damaged, plus you could lose valuable income if the property becomes uninhabitable.